-Of All The People In All The World uses simple grains of rice powerfully to illustrate abstract statistics.
-Watch the performers of Stan's Cafe as they carefully weigh out the different quantities of rice required for each data set, bringing numbers, both large and small, to life.
+Of All The People In All The World used simple grains of rice powerfully to illustrate abstract statistics.
+Audiences were invited to observe the performers of Stan's Cafe as they carefully weighed out the different quantities of rice required for each data set, bringing numbers, both large and small, to life.

-The show adapts to wherever it travels, and for London's Burning it takes its inspiration from contemporary themes around the Great Fire of London, the political and social realities of our world: one grain of rice for you, four grains for those that died in the Great Fire, a pile for the homeless in the UK, a heap for millionaires in Europe, and a mountain for people fleeing from war and disaster.
-Of All The People In All The World will draw parallels between past and present, changing understanding of a historic event.
+The show adapts to wherever it travels, and for London's Burning it took its inspiration from contemporary themes around the Great Fire of London, the political and social realities of our world: one grain of rice for you, four grains for those that died in the Great Fire, a pile for the homeless in the UK, a heap for millionaires in Europe, and a mountain for people fleeing from war and disaster.
+Of All The People In All The World drew parallels between past and present, changing the understanding of a historic event.